saehuihwang/hand_gesture_recognition/README.md

 * LED array Din is connected to a PWM pin on the Arduino
 * +5V supply to LED array

-As an additional note, the grounds for the TIA, Arduino, and LED array must all be connected
+As an additional note, the grounds for the TIA, Arduino, and LED array must all be connected.

+Worked with Josh Anderson () on this project.